 Navigating your way through a commercial dispute anywhere can be stressful and disruptive.
 Mexico is no exception.

-Our deep experience with the Mexican system means we understand what’s at stake and how to avoid common pitfalls.
+Our many years of experience working in the Mexican system means we understand what’s at stake and how to avoid common pitfalls.

 When potential fraud, misrepresentation or theft is involved, however, it’s important not only to take swift legal action but to react with as little disruption and out-of-pocket expense as possible.

 When it’s in our client’s interest to litigate, we do so vigorously, ensuring that their contractual rights are fully protected and enforceable.
 Our legal team works relentlessly to understand the key issues involved and to identify the most cost-effective ways to meet our clients’ needs.

 Sectors in which our attorneys and investigators have worked include insurance, agriculture, real estate, technology and health care.
 We have handled cases involving:

 - Breach of confidence

 - Breaches of trust and fiduciary duties

 - Unjust enrichment and knowing receipt of illicit gains